inrupt/solid-client-js/website/docs/tutorials/working-with-data.md

 sidebar_label: Working with Data
 ---

-The two most important data structures when working with data in lit-pod are the `Thing` and the `LitDataset`:
+The two most important data structures when working with data in solid-client are the `Thing` and the `LitDataset`:

 - A [**`Thing`**](../api/modules/_interfaces_.md#thing) is the most basic store of data about a particular subject.
   Each Thing has its own URL to identify it.
 For example, the URL of the Thing about yours truly is: